ID

 6. @service size-check wrapper.
 New FetcherEmitter.wrapServiceProducerForPositional helper emitted at the service-producer call site; takes the producer’s List<XRecord> (or Result<…>) result and the input size, validates equality, propagates null entries unchanged.

-7. Tests (every tier; rules of rewrite-design-principles.adoc):
+7. Tests (every tier; rules of development-principles.adoc):

 • Pipeline: per-verb classifier admission cells with [Type] / [Type!] / Type! / wrong-element-type matrices; InsertIdentityKind dispatch coverage (PK-in-input, UK-in-input, neither); @service producer registration with the new wrapper.